EnergyMashupLab/eml-cts/README.md

   <a href="#license">License</a>
 </p>

-We invite participation in an open source project to create Actors[<sup>1</sup>](#fn1) for edge-based self-optimization of power distribution systems.
-This project is named EML-CTS because it is an implementation by The Energy Mashup Lab and others of an agent-based transactive energy market using the Common Transactive Services defined during the NIST Transactive Energy Challenge.
+We invite participation in this open source project to create Actors[<sup>1</sup>](#fn1) for edge-based self-optimization of power distribution systems.

+This project is named
+EML-CTS because it is an implementation by The Energy Mashup Lab and others of an agent-based transactive energy market using the Common Transactive Services defined during the NIST Transactive Energy Challenge and refined during this project.

 <a id="background"></a>Background
 ----------